ehn-dcc-development/hcert-testdata/vproof_spec.md

 # Electronic Vaccination Proof

-The Electronic Vaccination Proof (EVP) is designed to provide a uniform and standardised vehicle for vaccination passes from different Issuers.
+The Electronic Vaccination Proof (EVP) is designed to provide a uniform and standardised vehicle for vaccination proofs from different Issuers.
 The aim is to harmonise how vaccination passes are represented, encoded and signed with the goal of facilitating interoperability, while protecting the holders personal integrity and minimise costs in implementation.

 ## Coordinated Data Structure

-Ability to read and interpret EVPs issued by any Issuer required a common data structure and agreements of the significance of each attribute.
+Ability to read and interpret EVPs issued by any Issuer requires a common data structure and agreements of the significance of each data field.
 To facilitate such interoperability, a common coordinated data structure is defined through the use of a JSON schema, Appendix A. Critical elements of a vaccination pass SHOULD use this data structure.
 A Participant MAY extend the objects with proprietary data.
 The naming of such objects MUST be agreed between all Participants.

 ## Structure of the Electronic Vaccination Proof